T-3 case

 The T-3 case, formally United States v.
 Escamilla, 467 F.2d 341 (4th Cir.
 1972), was a series of legal disputes following a death on the Arctic ice island T-3 in July 1970.
 In a dispute over some raisin wine, one member of the crew of a research station was alleged to have shot and killed another.
 Both men were Americans, but the case took place outside U.S. territorial waters, and the case raised a number of questions on the jurisdiction of criminal law in special circumstances.
-After a trial, appeal, and retrial, the defendant was acquitted, but the matter of jurisdiction was not settled until United States federal law was revised in 1984.
+After a trial, appeal, and retrial, the defendant was acquitted.

+The matter of jurisdiction was not settled until United States federal law was revised in 1984 by part H of Public Law 98-473.

 Background

 T-3, also known as Fletcher's Ice Island, was a large iceberg floating in the Arctic Ocean, measuring approximately sixty square kilometres.
 It was initially occupied by the US Air Force in 1952, and sporadically thereafter; from October 1962 onwards, it had held a permanent research station operated by the Air Force with mostly civilian employees.

 On 16 July 1970, a dispute broke out among the station staff over the alleged theft of home-made raisin wine.
 Mario Escamilla, the owner of the wine, had been told that Donald Leavitt, a co-worker, had entered his accommodation trailer and taken it.
 He borrowed a rifle and returned to his trailer to confront Leavitt; the camp leader, Benny Lightsey, stopped him and tried to make Escamilla hand over the rifle.
 In the subsequent dispute, Lightsey was shot and killed.
 Both Lightsey and Escamilla were US citizens.